Entrepreneurship meets innovation

 “The building industry is founded on strong working relationships, which is what I prioritise every day,” she says.

 For Mel, the future of the building industry remains bright, with the voice of women in the industry only growing stronger.

 “Women are gaining greater in uence not only in the business sector, but also as decision makers on home builds.
 EazBuild’s marketing strategy is very tailored towards meeting the needs of these signi cant female in uencers.”

 Melanie Fasham, Managing Director Fasham Pty Ltd

-The first female President of the Master Builder’s Association of Victoria, Melanie Fasham has paved the way for women entering and forging careers in the building industry in Australia.
+Formerly the (first female) President of the Master Builder’s Association of Victoria, Melanie Fasham has paved the way for women entering and forging careers in the building industry in Australia.